-Type the new value for the WAN Interface who's MAC Address you want to change, and click Save/Apply.
+Type the new value for the WAN Interface who's MAC Address you want to change.

-You can select corresponding WAN Interface from the drop-down list and click Clone button to clone your current PC MAC, and then click Save/Apply.
+You can select corresponding WAN Interface from the drop-down list and click Clone button to clone your current PC MAC.

 Click Restore Default button to restore the WAN Interface's default MAC Address.